kelindar/tales/README.md

 - ✅ Wanting predictable memory usage and S3 as the only storage.

 **Not For:**
-- ❌ Archiving long-term logs without S3 access.
+- ❌ Archiving long-term logs with complex structure.
 - ❌ Applications that require random updates to existing entries.

 ## Quick Start